gaborbernat/bernat-tech/content/posts/growing-pain/index.md

 In my previous two posts, I've gone over \[what package types python has\]({{< ref "pep-517-and-python-packaging" >}}), and \[how the package building works\]({{< ref "pep-517-518" >}}), especially with the introduction of the PEP-517/518.
-Although the changes were primarily to make things more robust, we did run into a few issues while implementing it and releasing it.
-This post will go over a few, hopefully serving as lessons learned for all of us and presenting some interesting problems to solve in the future.
+Although the changes were meant to make things more robust, we did run into a few issues while implementing and releasing them.
+The following are a few of those, serving as lessons learned for all of us and presenting some interesting problems to solve in the future.

-Looking at the changes of PEP-517 and PEP-518, one can identify those build backends (aka setuptools, flit) had very little to do, only also to expose their functionality via a Python module.
-Most heavy work is on the build frontend, which now needs to generate the isolated Python and then invoke the build backends in a new way.
-When we're talking about build frontends nowadays, our options are mostly pip or poetry (and tox for developers).
+Looking at the changes of PEP-517 and PEP-518, build backends (aka setuptools, flit) had very little to do, only to expose their functionality via a Python module.
+Most heavy work falls on the build frontend, which now needs to generate the isolated Python and then invoke the build backends in a new way.
+Build frontends today are pip or poetry (and tox for developers).

 These projects are maintained by the community, by a handful of active developers, in their free time.
 They are not getting paid for it, and they need to be careful to consider the myriad ways these tools are used.
-Considering this, it's not much of a surprise it took almost two years after the PEP acceptance to come out with a first implementation.
+Given this, it's not much of a surprise it took almost two years after the PEP acceptance to come out with a first implementation.
 Planning, testing, and implementation have been going on for over a year in the background.

-Against all the preparations, though, inevitably, the first release did break a few packages, mostly where people performed some operations that caught the maintainers by surprise.
-Let's try to understand a few of these examples and how did they get addressed.
+Against all the preparations, the first release did break a few packages, mostly where people performed operations that caught the maintainers by surprise.
+Let's understand a few of these examples and how they got addressed.

 {{< figure src="stand_pug.webp" alt="Standing pug" >}}